-A contraceptive diaphragm or cap is a circular dome made of thin, soft silicone.
+A contraceptive diaphragm or cap is a circular dome made of thin, soft silicone, although they come in different shapes, sizes and materials.
 You need to use it with a gel that kills sperm called spermicide.
-The most common active ingredient of spermicides is nonoxynol-9
+The most common active ingredient of spermicides is nonoxynol-9.

 How the Cap or diaphragm works

-A contraceptive diaphragm or cap is a small reusable circular dome made of soft silicone that is inserted into the vagina before sex.
+A contraceptive diaphragm or cap is reusable and inserted into the vagina before sex.
 It is covered in spermicide (a gel that kills sperm) and prevents pregnancy by covering the cervix so sperm can’t get into the womb.

 You need to go to your doctor or nurse to get fitted for a cap or diaphragm and it can take some time to learn how to use them.